kelloggm/wpi-paper/experiments/experimental-procedure.md

 7. Collect the number of lines of code:
    a. run `git checkout baseline`
-   b. run `scc .` and record the results in the spreadsheet (in the "LoC" column), on the summary page (if you don't have scc installed, https://github.com/boyter/scc)
+   b. run `scc .` and record the number of non-comment, non-blanks lines of Java code (the "Code" column of the "Java" row) in the spreadsheet (in the "LoC" column), on the summary page (if you don't have scc installed, https://github.com/boyter/scc)

 8. Run WPI:
    a. run `git checkout -b wpi-enabled origin/unannotated`